playfulprogramming/playfulprogramming/content/blog/setup-standard-version/index.md

 ## Commit Scope {#lerna-usage}

-An immediate question that might be asked is "why would I put the scope of changes?
+An immediate question that might be asked is, "why would I put the scope of changes?
 How could this realistically help me?"
-One usecase where adding a commit scope is hugely advantageous is when using a monorepo for multiple packages in a single repo.
-When using [Lerna](https://github.com/lerna/lerna) to help manage a monorepo, there are even addons that enable [restricting your _scope_ to match one of the project's package names](https://github.com/conventional-changelog/commitlint/tree/master/@commitlint/config-lerna-scopes).
+One use-case where adding a commit scope is hugely advantageous is when using a monorepo for multiple packages in a single repo.
+When using [Lerna](https://github.com/lerna/lerna) to help manage a monorepo, there are even addons that enable [restricting your _scope_ to match one of the project's packages names](https://github.com/conventional-changelog/commitlint/tree/master/@commitlint/config-lerna-scopes).
 By doing so, you're able to generate individual `CHANGELOG.md` files for each package, enabling your tooling to scope with your project's scale.

 # Step 1: Commit Message Enforcement {#commit-lint}

-Any good set of tooling should have guide-rails that help you follow the rules you set for yourself (and your team).
+Any suitable set of tooling should have guide-rails that help you follow the rules you set for yourself (and your team).
 Like a linter helps keeps your codebase syntactically consistent, _Conventional Commit setups often have a linter setup of their own_.
 This linter isn't concerned about your code syntax, but rather your commit message syntax.

-Just as you have many options when it comes to what linting ruleset you'd like to enforce on your codebase, you have a few options provided to you for your commit messages.
-You can utilize [the default linting rules out-of-the-box](https://github.com/conventional-changelog/commitlint/tree/master/@commitlint/config-conventional), follow [the guide of the Angular Team](https://github.com/conventional-changelog/commitlint/tree/master/@commitlint/config-angular), or even [utilize the format that Jira has set out](https://github.com/Gherciu/commitlint-jira).
+Just as you have many options regarding what linting ruleset you'd like to enforce on your codebase, you have a few options provided to you for your commit messages.
+You can utilize [the default linting rules out-of-the-box](https://github.com/conventional-changelog/commitlint/tree/master/@commitlint/config-conventional), follow [the Angular Team's guidelines](https://github.com/conventional-changelog/commitlint/tree/master/@commitlint/config-angular), or even [utilize the format that Jira has set out](https://github.com/Gherciu/commitlint-jira).

-Another similarity to their code syntax contemporaries is that your commit linter has [a myriad of configuration options available to it](https://commitlint.js.org/#/reference-rules?id=rules).
-These options allow you to overwrite the existing configuration you're utilizing or even create your own configuration from scratch.
+Another similarity to their code syntax contemporaries is that your commit linter has [a myriad of configuration options available](https://commitlint.js.org/#/reference-rules?id=rules).
+These options allow you to overwrite the existing configuration you're utilizing or even create your configuration from scratch.

 ## Setup {#install-commit-lint}